Image taken from Tea on the Green

 With regular trains seven days a week, the Riviera Line is great for all kinds of trips, whether its arriving at your holiday destination, shopping, exploring the countryside or connecting to different parts of the county.

-11. Add The Exe Valley Way to your Itinerary
+11. Add The Medieval Trail to your Itinerary

 Exeter